emmazingjane/VineCellar-be/README.md

 ## Installation

-To download the back-end code, run in your terminal: "git clone https://github.com/emmazingjane/VineCellar-be.git"
+To download the back-enddd code, run in your terminal: "git clone https://github.com/emmazingjane/VineCellar-be.git"

 cd into your directory and Run "npm install"